Testing conditional independence under isotonicity: Simulations

 with $\beta_n = n^{-1/3}$.
 The pair $(Y,Z)$ is drawn from a bivariate Gaussian

 \cref{fig:power-sim} shows the (unconditional) power as a function of the sample size~$n$ for various choices of $\gamma$ and $\rho_{YZ}$.
-In Setting 1, we set $\gamma = 0.5$, and cross-bin matching uniformly dominates neighbour matching because it allows us to make many more matches of similar quality.
-On the other hand, in Setting 2 we set $\gamma = 2$, so the strong dependence of $X$ on $Z$ means the quality of a match $(i_\ell, j_\ell)$ degrades much more quickly as the gap $Z_{j_\ell} - Z_{i_\ell}$ increases---that is, for cross-bin matching, where $Z_{i_\ell}$ and $Z_{j_\ell}$ may be farther apart than for neighbour matching, this gap may lead to conservatism that results in a loss of power.
-However, with a sufficiently large sample size, cross-bin matching performs at least as well as the neighbour matching.
-This is because the bin width decreases as~$n$ increases, so the quality of the cross-bin matches rivals that of the neighbour matches (with many more matches).
+In Setting 1, we set $\gamma = 0.5$, and cross-bin matching uniformly dominates neighbor matching because it allows us to make many more matches of similar quality.
+On the other hand, in Setting 2 we set $\gamma = 2$, so the strong dependence of $X$ on $Z$ means the quality of a match $(i_\ell, j_\ell)$ degrades much more quickly as the gap $Z_{j_\ell} - Z_{i_\ell}$ increases---that is, for cross-bin matching, where $Z_{i_\ell}$ and $Z_{j_\ell}$ may be farther apart than for neighbor matching, this gap may lead to conservativeness that results in a loss of power.
+However, with a sufficiently large sample size, cross-bin matching performs at least as well as the neighbor matching.
+This is because the bin width decreases as~$n$ increases, so the quality of the cross-bin matches rivals that of the neighbor matches (with many more matches).
 The dependence $\rho_{YZ}$ between $Y$ and $Z$ does not have a major impact on the power of these two methods.

-One take-away message from these simulations is that the stronger the stochastic monotonicity is believed to be, the more bins one should use in cross-bin matching, to avoid excessive conservatism.
+One take-away message from these simulations is that the stronger the stochastic monotonicity is believed to be, the more bins one should use in cross-bin matching, to avoid excessive conservativeness.
 On the other hand, if the extent of stochastic monotonicity is believed to be weak, then one should use fewer bins in cross-bin matching, to allow for a greater number of matches as well as larger weights for the matched pairs, and thereby increase power.